tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Owlbear Chest Tattoo

+When you score a critical hit, the AC bonus of this armor increases by 1 until the next time you score a critical hit or until your next full heal-up.

+**Quirk:** Weak is meat.

+---

 #### Pearl of Power

 While this pearl is on your person, you can use an action to speak its command word and regain one expended power.
 Once you have used the pearl, it can't be used until you complete a full recovery.

+---

+#### Roaring-Bear Back Tattoo

+When you take thunder damage from an enemy attack, the next enemy you target with an attack this battle takes extra thunder damage equal to half of the thunder damage you suffered, hit or miss.

+**Quirk:** Roars with rage.

+---

+#### Roaring-Bear Chest Tattoo

+You don’t take miss damage while engaged with two or more enemies.

+**Quirk:** Roars with rage, a lot.

 ---